Economy of Algeria: Historical trends

 Some progress on economic reform, Paris Club debt reschedulings in 1995 and 1996, and oil and gas sector expansion contributed to a recovery in growth since 1995, reducing inflation to approximately 1% and narrowing the budget deficit.
 Algeria's economy has grown at about 4% annually since 1999.
 The country's foreign debt has fallen from a high of $28 billion in 1999 to its current level of $5 billion.
 The spike in oil prices in 1999–2000 and the government's tight fiscal policy, as well as a large increase in the trade surplus and the near tripling of foreign exchange reserves has helped the country's finances.
 However, an ongoing drought, the after effects of the floods of 10 November 2001 and an uncertain oil market made prospects for 2002-03 more problematic.
 The government has pledged to continue its efforts to diversify the economy by attracting foreign and domestic investment outside the energy sector.

 President Bouteflika has announced sweeping economic reforms, which, if implemented, will significantly restructure the economy.
 Still, the economy remains heavily dependent on volatile oil and gas revenues.
 The government has continued efforts to diversify the economy by attracting foreign and domestic investment outside the energy sector, but has had little success in reducing high unemployment and improving living standards.
 Other priority areas include banking reform, improving the investment environment, and reducing government bureaucracy.

 The government has announced plans to sell off state enterprises: sales of a national cement factory and steel plant have been completed and other industries are up for offer.
 In 2001, Algeria signed an Association Agreement with the European Union.
 In June 1987, Algeria started accession negotiations for entry into the World Trade Organization, but negotiations ceased in 2014.

+In the 2000s the country enjoyed several years of strong economic performance, with solid non-hydrocarbon growth, low inflation, an overall budget surplus and a positive trade balance.